Nkluge-correa/TeenyTinyLlama/cards/datasets/Pt-Corpus.md

 ### Curation Rationale

-This dataset was developed are part of the [TeenyTinyLlama: open-source tiny language models trained in Brazilian Portuguese](https://arxiv.org/abs/2401.16640) paper.
+This dataset was developed as part of the [TeenyTinyLlama: open-source tiny language models trained in Brazilian Portuguese](https://arxiv.org/abs/2401.16640) paper.
 In this study, we document the development of open-foundation models tailored for use in low-resource settings, their limitations, and their benefits.

 ### Source Data